jacobtnyoung/PR-interviewer-comparison/PR-interviewer-rodeo/README.md

 The file "PR-interviewer-S1Q-chisquare-analysis.R" executes the chi-square tests and creates the figure for that analysis.

-The file "PR-interviewer-S4Q-reliability-comparison-analysis.R" examines the interviewer effects for the S4Q questions.
+The file "PR-interviewer-S4Q-reliability-analysis.R" examines the interviewer effects for the S4Q questions.

+The file "PR-interviewer-S4Q12-analysis.R" examines the recodes the responses for the S4Q12 question.